Axel Kicillof: Personal life

 Kicillof is married to Soledad Quereilhac, a professor of literature at the University of Buenos Aires and the author of a 2014 book, La imaginación científica.
 Ciencias ocultas y literatura fantástica en el Buenos Aires de entre-siglos (1875-1910) (The Scientific Imagination: occult sciences and fantasy literature in turn-of-the-century Buenos Aires (1875-1910)).
 They live in the Buenos Aires neighborhood of Parque Chas and have two children.
 He speaks English and French fluently.
 His younger sister, Irene, is a psychologist and translator.
 His older brother, Nicolás, is a software engineer living in New York City.

-Laura Di Marco wrote in La Nación in November 2013 that Kicillof “is the son Cristina [Fernández de Kirchner] would have liked” Newsweek reported in July 2014 that Kicillof enjoyed “the full backing of Argentina’s President Cristina Kirchner.”
-Kicillof, for his part, according to his biographer, “believes Cristina Kirchner is much better than Kirchner.”
-He also became a close friend of her son, Máximo.

-Axel Kicillof supported the legalization of abortion and urged his colleagues of the Justicialista Party to "give women the right to decide about their bodies."